Mohamed Boudiaf

-Mohamed Boudiaf (23 June 1919 – 29 June 1992, محمد بوضياف; ALA-LC: Muḥammad Bū-Ḍiyāf), also called Si Tayeb el Watani, was an Algerian political leader and one of the founders of the revolutionary National Liberation Front (FLN) that led the Algerian War of Independence (1954–1962).
-Boudiaf was exiled soon after Algerian independence, and did not go back to Algeria for 27 years.
-He returned in 1992 to accept a position of Chairman of the High Council of State, but was assassinated four months later.
+Mohamed Boudiaf (23 June 1919 – 29 June 1992, محمد بوضياف; ALA-LC: Muḥammad Bū-Ḍiyāf), also called Si Tayeb el Watani, was an Algerian politician and statesman, and one of the founders of the revolutionary National Liberation Front (FLN) that led the Algerian War of Independence (1954–1962).
+Boudiaf was exiled soon after Algeria's independence and did not go back to Algeria for 27 years.
+He returned in 1992 to accept his appointed position of Chairman of the High Council of State, but he was assassinated four months later.

-Early years in the nationalist movement
+Early years

-Mohamed Boudiaf was born in Ouled Madhi (now in M'Sila Province), French Algeria, to a family of former nobility, which had lost its standing and influence during colonial times.
+Mohamed Boudiaf was born in Ouled Madhi (now in M'Sila Province), French Algeria, to a family of erstwhile nobility which had lost its standing and influence during colonial times.
 His education was cut short after primary school by poor health (tuberculosis) and his increasing activism in the nascent nationalist movement.
+During the Second World War, he was drafted into the French Army and fought in the Battle of Monte Cassino.
 A member of the nationalist Parti du Peuple Algérien (PPA) of Messali Hadj, he later joined the successor organization MTLD and its secret paramilitary wing, the Organisation Spéciale (OS).
 Boudiaf was responsible for organizing the OS network in the Sétif region, storing arms, collecting funds and preparing guerrilla forces.
 He was sentenced in absentia to 10 years of prison by the French authorities, but avoided arrest.

 When Messali decided to dissolve the OS, his rivals combined with stalwarts of the guerrilla strategy to form the CRUA, a breakout committee designed to lay the groundwork for revolutionary war.
 Boudiaf was among them, after falling out with Messali, whom he accused of authoritarian tendencies.
-The CRUA - PPA/MTLD rivalry quickly spiralled towards violence, and would continue during the Algerian War until the PPA/MTLD (then reorganized as the Mouvement national algérien, MNA) was largely destroyed.
+The CRUA - PPA/MTLD rivalry quickly spiralled towards violence and would continue during the Algerian War until the PPA/MTLD (then reorganized as the Mouvement National Algérien, MNA) was largely destroyed.
 In July 1954, the CRUA-aligned Boudiaf survived an assassination attempt by his former comrades-in-arms, wounded and left for dead on an Algiers sidewalk.

-Algerian war of independence
+Algerian War of Independence

 The CRUA re-emerged as the Front de Libération Nationale, or FLN, which began a nationwide armed insurrection against France on November 1, 1954.
 Boudiaf was by this time a main leader of the movement, and emerged as an important member of the exiled leadership working from Cairo and Algeria's neighbouring countries.
 In 1956, he was captured along with Ahmed Ben Bella and several other FLN leaders in a controversial aircraft hijacking by French forces, and imprisoned in France.
 While prisoner, he was symbolically elected minister in the FLN's government-in-exile, the GPRA, at its creation in 1958, and re-elected in 1960 and 1961.
 Additionally, he was named one of the Vice Presidents.
 He was not released until immediately before the independence of Algeria in 1962, after a brutal eight-year war that had cost between 350,000 and 1.5 million lives.